Submit Your Proposal

 Reach out anytime

 Need feedback?
+Want to brainstorm ideas?
 Join #clojure-jam-2026 Zulip or contact us anytime.

 Proposal Guidelines